Last updated

 1. Reduce costs

-Threat intelligence can allow you to avoid costs such as fines, investigation expenses, loss of goodwill, loss of market position and market share, and post-incident restoration fees among others in case of a breach.
+Threat intelligence can help you avoid costs such as fines, investigation expenses, loss of goodwill, loss of market position and market share, and post-incident restoration fees, among others, in case of a breach.
 For example, the Equifax data breach cost them well over $600 million.

 2. Reduce risks